Programmes

 (INTEGRATED MECHANISM FOR POVERTY REDUCTION STRATEGY FOR SUSTAINABLE EDUCATION AND DEVELOPMENT) A program using the NIWFESS framework with multi-lateral partnerships to create community programs with School support and coordination to increase opportunities for livelihood to bring back out of school children and increase enrollment, retainment, transition and completion of education.

-(Integrated WASH, Food, Energy Sustainable Development Solution) Pilot as a strategy for addressing systemic barriers to education in remote regions is almost complete and is currently undergoing transition
+(Integrated WASH, Food, Energy Sustainable Development Solution) Pilot as a strategy for addressing systemic barriers to education in remote regions is almost complete and is currently undergoing transition.

 Operation come back to school